 But I swear I will not bore you anymore…

-December 14, 2013, Santisudha (the name of my grand mom, my mother’s mom) started its journey as a modest but different kind of homestay.
+December 14, 2013, Santisudha (the name of Ranjan's grand mom, my mother in law's mom) started its journey as a modest but different kind of homestay.
 It din’t take much time to get noticed in a crowd of accommodation providers in Santiniketan – Bolpur area.
 Within next eighteen months another block was ready and the homestay tag was replaced by ‘Guest House’.
 Perhaps the only guest house which doesn’t have commercial association with any national/ international web based booking agency or to a section of local transport operators acting as paid agents.

 Santisudha started its journey as a homestay on ‘family first’ policy and till today it sticks to that philosophy.
 At times rooms may remain unsold but it will never do something unethical for money sake.
 Group booking which is so alluring from business point of view is discouraged as groups are often found to be most disturbing entities for spoiling holidays of smaller families.